 There are some things that make apnoea worse and therefore should be avoided.
 Alcohol tends to relax muscles and may worsen apnoea as may sleeping tablets which depress the drive to breathe.
 It is advisable to try and maintain a regular sleeping pattern.
 Other things that disrupt sleep such as caffeine and eating late at night should also be avoided.

 The use of the Mandibular Advancement Splint has proven to be a very effective treatment method for mild to moderate sleep apnoea.
-The MAS has shown to be twice as effective with the treatment of sleep apnoea then it’s alternate; A Continuous Positive Airway Pressure device (CPAP).
-Although in same cases CPAP may be a more appropriate method of treatment for you.
+The MAS has shown to be twice as effective with the treatment of sleep apnoea then its alternate; A Continuous Positive Airway Pressure Device (CPAP).
+Although in the same cases CPAP may be a more appropriate method of treatment for you.

 |Tuesday||-||8.00am - 8.00pm|

 |Closed on Public Holidays|